 }

-From the above mojo example, MyBindedQueryMojo is binded to package phase (see the "@phase" notation).
-But if we want to execute this mojo to install phase not with package we can rebind this mojo into a new lifecycle phase using the <phase> tag under <executions>.
+From the above mojo example, MyBoundQueryMojo is by default bound to the package phase (see the @phase notation).
+But if we want to execute this mojo during the install phase and not with package we can rebind this mojo into a new lifecycle phase using the <phase> tag under <execution>.

 <project>